 While content might vary, there are a number of fundamental materials that should be included.

 What Is Included in an Electronic Press Kit:

 - A Selection of Important Press Releases

 - Products/Services Fact Sheet(s)

 - Case Studies

 - Contact Information

 1. Company Backgrounder

-Media needs to know who you are and what you do.
-This “about us” document should include all of the basics-who, what, where, when, why and how.
-A smaller, distilled version of this about should be created and used as a boilerplate placed on the bottom of all press releases issued by the company.
+The media needs to know who you are and what you do.
+This “about us” section should include all of the basics: who, what, where, when, why, and how.

 2. Management/Staff Bios